-Roma World consists of solely one park, but it’s very near the city’s movie-themed attraction park, and it’s from the same owners.
+Roma World consists of solely one park, but it’s very near to the city’s movie-themed attraction park, Cinecittà World, and it’s from the same owners.
 You can buy season passes or special tickets combining both parks, or choose to go to any one of them individually.

 What do Roma World tickets include?

 There are several types of Roma World tickets.
-The most basic one will solely get you park access, the next one will also include period-appropriate food, and another one will also include overnight legionary camping at the park facilities.
-Read more about ticketing options on our page.
+The most basic one will solely get you park access, the next one will also include traditional Roman food, and another one will also include overnight legionary camping at the park facilities.
+Read more about ticketing options on our dedicated page.